UVADS/DS-3001/week-11-reinforcement-lab/README.md

 # Part 1: Review
 The syllabus shows the past few weeks have focused on
-* Supervised KNN
+* Supervised KNN or Kmeans
-* Evalucation metrics
+* Evaluation metrics

 ## Exercise 1: What do you know?
 For this exercise we will work in your teams.